Shade Cloth: Does it Actually Work in the Garden?

 Consider using a woven, 100% polyethylene fabric if you are growing in winter months or living in a colder region.

-Most often, you’ll see that shade cloth is offered in a knitted, polyethylene blend, which helps deflect the heat of the sun while still allowing good breathability, which is important in the hotter months.
+Most often, you’ll see that shade cloth comes in a knitted, polyethylene blend, which helps deflect the heat of the sun while still allowing good breathability, which is important in the hotter months.

-If you are growing in winter months or live in a colder region, you might consider the alternative, which is a woven, 100% polyethylene fabric, which is a bit heavier and will help hold in the heat from the sun.
+If you are growing in winter months or live in a colder region, you might consider the alternative, which is a woven, 100% polyethylene fabric.
+This is a bit heavier and will help hold in the heat from the sun.

 Black vs. White Cloth